looivivian/LinearRegressionWebApp/README.md

 This is a Linear Regression Application for EN.601.464/664

-This Application as multiple pages
+This Application has multiple pages

 ## Explore Your Own Dataset
 You may upload a .csv file containing data points.
 It should be formatted as follows: